 Financial flows are made to take advantage of different interest rates between countries.
 The presence of the financial flows indicates that there are temporary differences in the financial returns or profitability of investment between the two economies.
-If no financial flow occurs, i.e., $F_i = 0$ , for all i = 1, ..., N, then equation (9) reduces to:
+However, we assume that the interest rates are equal, in which case no financial flow should occur, i.e., $F_i = 0$, for all i = 1, ..., N. Thus, equation (9) reduces to: